Southwest Paintings NOT by Teresa Bernard

 Why it Matters

 When you compare the southwest paintings to mine, you will find my artistic style is entirely different from those paintings.
 There is no mistaking that fact.
 One look around my website confirms this.
 I’ve studied a large sampling of photos of these so-called “Teresa Bernard southwest paintings,” and there is a lack of consistency in artistic style from one painting to the next.
 It looks like they are the works of multiple artists.
-There are also variations in the signatures from one painting to the next too.
+There are also variations in the signatures from one painting to the next.
 And none of those signatures look anything like mine.

 Signatures vary from painting to painting and do not match.